CV Running: The Ultimate Guide to Critical Velocity Training

 A woman running fast down the road.

-Schwartz has primarily credited the fitness improvements from critical velocity training to the improvements CV running induces in the aerobic capacity of Type IIa muscle fibres.
+Schwartz has primarily credited the fitness improvements from critical velocity training to the improvements it induces in the aerobic capacity of Type IIa muscle fibers.

-If you do a lot of sprint training, for example, these muscle fibers can function more like Type IIx fast-twitch fibers.
-If you do more aerobic training and sustained effort like CV running workouts, the Type IIa muscle fibers can become more efficient at extracting and consuming oxygen.
+If you do a lot of sprint training, for example, these muscle fibers can function more like type II fast-twitch fibers.
+If you do more aerobic training and sustained effort like CV running workouts, the type IIa muscle fibers can become more efficient at extracting and consuming oxygen.

 The benefits of CV running for endurance athletes include the following:

-• Increasing oxidative capacity of Type IIa muscle fibers
+• Increase oxidative capacity of Type IIa muscle fibers

-• Improving aerobic metabolic capacity at harder efforts
+• Improve aerobic metabolic capacity at harder efforts

-• Reducing stress on the body relative to VO2 max intervals
+• Reduce stress on the body relative to VO2 max intervals

-While there is still a relative lack of scientific evidence specifically investigating the effectiveness of CV running, there is plenty of anecdotal evidence to suggest that critical velocity training workouts can improve distance running and triathlon performance.
+While there is still a relative lack of scientific evidence specifically investigating the effectiveness of CV running, there is plenty of anecdotal evidence to suggest that these workouts can improve distance running and triathlon performance.

 For example, in 2019, Schwartz implemented CV running into the training programs of athletes he coached, three of which met the World Athletics Championships 5000m qualifying standard of 13.22.50, including Sam Parsons from Germany, Jordan Gusman from Malta, and Drew Hunter from the US.